T-Mobile results beat on higher subscriber additions

-(Reuters) - T-Mobile US Inc on Thursday beat Wall Street estimates for quarterly revenue and profit, as the wireless carrier added more net new phone subscribers who pay a monthly bill.
+(Reuters) - T-Mobile US Inc on Thursday reported quarterly revenue and profit that beat Wall Street estimates, as the wireless carrier added more than expected phone subscribers who pay a monthly bill.

 Shares of the company rose nearly 2 percent to $68.01 in trading before the bell.

-The third-largest U.S. wireless carrier by subscribers is awaiting approval for its deal to buy smaller rival Sprint Corp as it strives for more scale to compete with bigger rivals such as Verizon Communications Inc and AT&T Inc.
+The company, the third-largest U.S. wireless carrier by subscriber count, is awaiting approval of its deal to buy smaller rival Sprint Corp as it strives for more scale to compete with bigger rivals Verizon Communications Inc and AT&T Inc.

+Analysts watch the postpaid figure, because those customers pay a recurring monthly bill and are more valuable to carriers that prepaid users.

-The wireless carrier said it expects to add 2.6 million to 3.6 million net new postpaid customers in 2019.
+The wireless carrier said it expects to add, without Sprint, 2.6 million to 3.6 million net new postpaid customers in 2019.

+T-Mobile added network capacity in rural areas of the United States, which allowed it to build more retail stores in those areas and expand the carrier’s geographical footprint, said Jonathan Chaplin, an analyst with New Street Research.

-The company’s net income fell to $640 million, or 75 cents a share, in the quarter ended Dec.31, from $2.71 billion, or $3.11 a share, a year earlier, when it recorded a big tax related one-time gain.
+The company’s net income fell to $640 million, or 75 cents a share, in the fourth quarter, from $2.71 billion, or $3.11 a share, a year earlier, when it recorded a big one-time tax related gain.

 Revenue rose to $11.45 billion from $10.76 billion.